jessicaldale/manager-readme/README.md

 effective as star signs defining you as an individual, I certainly see traits that match my general personality.
 Feel free to read up on that personality type if you want to get some insight in to some broad categorization of who I may or may not be.

-## Here's a short list of things that I'm thinking about as I'm working.
+## Here's a short list of fun facts.

 * I like autonomy and ownership.
 * I like to understand what success looks like, so I will know if it’s been achieved.